-The Village of Fontana typically partners with the Fontana Elementary School to celebrate Earth Day and International Migratory Bird Day.
-That did not take place again in 2021 due to COVID but is planned for next year on Friday, April 22, 2022.
+The Village of Fontana partners with the Fontana Elementary School to celebrate Earth Day and International Migratory Bird Day.
+The program was held on April 29, 2022 and is anticipated to be held this year on April 28, 2023.
 The students put on a play regarding conservation, trees, birds, etc., and the Village landscape company donates trees for each of the students to take home and plant.